-Payment history dictates a large portion of your credit score.
-However, many things you make payments on, such as rent or car insurance, are never reported to the credit bureaus – until you stop paying them.
+Your payment history makes up 35 percent of your credit score.
+However, many things you make payments on, such as rent or car insurance, are never reported to the credit bureaus — until you stop paying them.

 2. Having loans makes it easier to build a credit mix

-3. Long repayment periods = long credit history
+3. A long repayment period means a long credit history

-Length of credit history is a factor that influences 15 percent of your credit score.
-And since student loans often come with 20-year payment plans, having them will help you build a strong length of credit history.
+Length of credit history influences 15 percent of your credit score.
+Since student loans often come with 10-year payment plans, having them will help you build a long credit history.

 Of course, if you have an opportunity to pay off your loans faster, you should take it.
-Affecting 15 percent of your credit score isn’t enough of a reason to stay in debt for longer than you have to be.
+Affecting 15 percent of your credit score isn’t enough of a reason to stay in debt for longer.

 Negative effects of student loans